komodojp/tinyld/docs/algorithm.md

 Most libraries are directly using a bayesian scoring algorithm to identify a text language.
 But TinyLD, decided to add few steps before and after, trying to mimic human logic and identify language with their unique character patterns or word usage.

+This is similar to what ML methods use, that's why this library has a training phase too.
+The goal is to find which "features" or "n-gram" are the more useful for detection without hardcoding any language specific rules.
+The heavy lifting is done during build time, so at runtime it can be fast and efficient.

 ## How it works ?

 The string will be split into chunks based on punctuation.
 Each chunk will be evaluated separately and results merged later weighted with the chunk size.